kvshud/AG_SS25/README.md

 Here is a rough plan for the course, subject to change based on class feedback etc&#x2026;

 1. January 13: Introduction to the course and Category Theory-0.
-2. January 15: Flatness
+2. January 15: Flatness-I
 3. January 20: No Class (MLK day)
-4. January 22: Faithfully Flat descent
+4. January 22: Flatness-II
 5. January 27: Smoothness-I
 6. January 29: Smoothness-II
 7. February 3: Smoothness-III